collective/collective.collage.nested/README.txt

 ============

 This package enables `Collage
-<http://pypi.python.org/pypi/Products.Collage>`_. to support nested Collage objects.
+<http://pypi.python.org/pypi/Products.Collage>`_ to support nested Collage objects.

-Additionally, two view (Collage layouts) are available:
+Additionally, two views (Collage layouts) are available:

 * **full**: displays exactly the same as a Collage default view, including title, description, related items and, of course, the contents (rows